-- 5. Any capacity factor that is approved for Part I of an application will be the maximum capacity factor that the system may use even if changes to the final as-built system would result in a higher capacity factor.
-However, any changes to the system between the Part I and Part II approval that would lower the capacity factor will result in a capacity factor reevaluation and the new, lower Part II capacity factor must be used.
+Part II capacity factor must be used.
 The Part II capacity factor cannot be greater than the Part I capacity factor.
-If there is a new, lower Part II capacity factor, again stated relative to the system size in AC, it will be used, rather than the Part I capacity factor, for calculating payments under the REC Contract and the annual REC delivery obligations under the REC Contract. - 6.
-At the Part II application, the Approved Vendor will be asked to update system parameters, if needed.
+The quantity of RECs used for purposes of calculating payments under the REC Contract and the annual REC delivery obligations under the REC contract shall be the lesser of the REC quantities calculated based on (1) the Part I system size in AC and the Part I capacity factor and (2) the Part II system size in AC and the Part II capacity factor.

+- 7. At the Part II application, the Approved Vendor will be asked to update system parameters, if needed.
 As an additional check, photographic evidence and possibly on-site inspections will be used to verify the final system parameters.
 If the standard capacity factor was used at the Part I application and if the project is still eligible for the standard capacity factor based on its updated shading criteria, azimuth, and tilt then the standard capacity factor will continue to be used as the Part II capacity factor and applied to the Part II system size, discussed below.
 If PVWatts was used at the Part I application to calculate a capacity factor, then PVWatts will be used again based on the updated Part II system parameters to calculate a Part II capacity factor.
 If PVWatts calculates a higher capacity factor for Part II relative to Part I, the lower capacity factor from Part I will be used.
 If a custom capacity factor was used at the Part I application stage, the same custom capacity factor (or lower custom capacity factor, if reduced per above) will be used and applied to the Part II system size.
-Switching among production estimate calculation methodologies between Part I and Part II is permitted only if accompanied by a decrease in the capacity factor, otherwise such switching is not permitted. - 7.
+Switching among production estimate calculation methodologies between Part I and Part II is permitted only if accompanied by a decrease in the capacity factor, otherwise such switching is not permitted. - 8.
 Modifications to Part I project parameters may be permitted prior to the Program Administrator's approval of the Part I application, but only if these modifications do not increase the 15-year REC quantity.